Skip to content

 Briefcase Sizing

-Keep record counts minimal per user (commonly cited best practice: 10,000-15,000 records, verify against current documentation).
-Overly broad Briefcase rules cause slow sync times and poor mobile performance.
-Use filters aggressively — technicians typically need only their upcoming 7 days of appointments plus related records.
+Keep record counts per user low (commonly cited best practice: 10,000-15,000 records; verify against current documentation).
+Broad Briefcase rules cause slow sync times and poor mobile performance.
+Filter aggressively.
+Technicians typically only need their upcoming 7 days of appointments plus related records.

 Preventive Maintenance

-Maintenance Plans automate recurring work order generation for asset-based service.
+Maintenance Plans automate recurring work order generation for asset-based service schedules.

 ComponentPurpose